Is a Chow Chow Right for You?

 Chow Chows do not make the best swimmers.
 Their thick, double coat can weigh the dog down when wet.

-Take a Fun Chow Chow Quiz!
+Check Your Chow Chow Facts and Take a Fun Chow Quiz!